pyne/pyne/docs/devsguide/linuxdep.rst

     $ python setup.py install

-For more details about installing on windows with a setup.py file, go `here <https://docs.python.org/2/install/#standard-build-and-install>`_ .
+For more details about installing on linux with a setup.py file, go `here <https://docs.python.org/2/install/#standard-build-and-install>`_ .

 ``Resources:``